- Oggetto:

 Programma

-The course will deal with the following topics:
+The course includes two parts and will deal with the following topics.

 - Contemporary Indian legal system: the Constitution and the protection of fundamental rights

-- Hindu and Islamic personal laws in family matters: curent challenges and the debae on the Uniform Civil Code
+- Hindu and Islamic personal laws in family matters: current challenges and the debate on the Uniform Civil Code

 - The Adivasi communities in India: indigenous issues and development